YankyJayChris/flutter_webview_communication/README.md

   - Builds the WebView widget with the specified content (HTML or URL).
 - `sendToWebView({required dynamic payload, String? action})`
   - Sends data to the WebView with an optional action identifier.
+- `saveToLocalStorage({required String key, required dynamic value})`
+  - Saves a key-value pair to the WebView's local storage, where the value is JSON-stringified.

 ## JavaScript API
 - `sendToFlutter(action, payload)` - Sends a message to Flutter.